reinasta/abac/README.md

 Abac's markdown syntax comes with a number of quirks:

-- an example (or bullet point) block should be preceded by at least a newline, and by two newlines if the example block occurs after another block (e.g. paragraph)
+- an example (or bullet point) block should be preceded by a blank line (two newlines) if the example block occurs after another block (e.g. paragraph)
 - definition lists are not yet supported
 - there is just one way to add emphasis to text, namely using asterisks:
   + italic text is marked up \*like this\*, and